Micemade/wcspots/readme.txt

 This plugin is perfect for any WooCommerce store owner looking to showcase their products in a unique and engaging way.
 Whether you want to highlight your best-sellers, promote new arrivals, or simply create an eye-catching product display, our plugin has got you covered.

+> ** v.1.0.0. to v.1.1.0 UPDATE NOTICE: Upon update to v.1.1.0. no significant change or issue should occur on frontend of your WCSpots showcases.
+However, after update, on edit screen the "This block contains unexpected or invalid content." notice will appear.
+Clicking the "Attempt Block Recovery" will fix this notice, and new WCSpots v.1.1.0 features will be available.**

 === Key Features ===

 Here are some of the key features of WCSpots: